pivolo/products-service/README.md

 **DDD and Hexagonal Architecture Approximation:**

 This project aims to follow DDD principles by separating concerns: domain logic, application logic, and infrastructure.
 Additionally, it loosely couples the business core policies from external frameworks with a focus on ports and adapters for integration.

+**API Documentation with OpenAPI:**

+This project integrates SpringDoc OpenAPI to automatically generate comprehensive API documentation in OpenAPI 3.0 format.
+This documentation serves also as a contract to endpoint API code generation

 **Testing:**